TMCooper/Anime-Sama-Downloader/README.md

 ## Contributing

 Have an idea ?
 Share it in our [Ideas Discussion](https://github.com/TMCooper/Anime-Sama-Downloader/discussions/categories/ideas)!

+## Troobleshooting
+- Reclone the project
+    Delete the project folder and clone it again from the repository.

+- Reset the cached data, Go to: ``AnimeSamaApi/src/data/json`` and then delete the file: ``AnimeInfo.json``, After that, try running main.py again from the root folder.

 ## Stat Dashboard
 You can acces de site [here](https://animestats.fuyuki.me/api/renderStats) and for any issue you can go to the repo [here](https://github.com/TMCooper/AnimeStatsAPI)